 Is Guinness Really Lower in Calories Than the Average Beer?

 Guinness is also lower in calories than the average beer, even though it has a richer mouthfeel and fills you up.
 Bamworth says Guinness is 4.3% ABV, whereas most popular lager beers in the U.S. are at least 5%.
-Alcohol is the main source of calories in any alcoholic beverage, so a Guinness will naturally be lower in calories than a Budweiser containing 5% alcohol—even though it might seem more filling.
+Alcohol is the main source of calories in any alcoholic beverage, so a Guinness will naturally be lower in calories than a beer containing 5% (or more) alcohol—even though it might seem more filling.

-The makers of Guinness use a process called nitrogenisation, which pairs nitrogen gas and carbon dioxide to give the beer its iconic velvety texture.
+The makers of Guinness use a process called nitrogenation, which pairs nitrogen gas and carbon dioxide to give the beer its iconic velvety texture.
 This is similar to how drinking nitro cold brew is silkier than a regular cup of cold brew coffee, making it seem more filling without adding any extra calories.